Species Introduction

 ✓ Expert Tip

-Q: What is the lifespan of Serpae Tetras in captivity?
+Q: How long do Serpae Tetras typically live in captivity?

 ✓ Expert Tip

-Keep a detailed log of water parameters and feeding schedules to monitor their health effectively.
+Keep a detailed log of water parameters and maintenance routines to help track the health of your fish over time.

 Q: What type of substrate is most suitable for Serpae Tetras?